 We have additional lodging considerations as seniors.
-Here are our 8 Tips for Choosing Lodging as a Senior.
+Here are our 8 Rules for Choosing Lodging as a Senior.

 Trip Advisor and Expedia are our go-to resources for lodging research.
 We are not fancy people.
 However, Stu is definitely not into camping.
 Hostels and low budget hotels are out.
 We feel that since we are retired, there is a purpose for the money we saved and one use is to be comfortable!